yanivnizan/knowledge-base/src/documents/docs/platforms/ios/MainClasses.html.md

 StoreController holds the basic assets needed to operate the Store.
 You can use it to purchase products from the App Store.
 It provides you with functionality such as starting/stopping the in-app billing service in the background, querying the inventory for information, or starting a purchase process in the App Store.

-> **NOTE:** This is the only class you need to initialize in order to use the SOOMLA SDK.
-More about this in [Getting Started](/docs/platforms/ios/GettingStarted).
+<div class="info-box">This is the only class you need to initialize in order to use the SOOMLA SDK.
+More about this in [Getting Started](/docs/platforms/ios/GettingStarted).</div>

 Taken from AppDelegate.m of our Muffin Rush [Example](https://github.com/soomla/ios-store/tree/master/SoomlaiOSStoreExample/SoomlaiOSStoreExample):